True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 Median home price

-Based on the most recent California Association of Realtors (C.A.R.) county-level data for existing single-family homes
+California Association of Realtors (C.A.R.) county-level median sold price for existing single-family homes, June 2026 (released July 16, 2026)

 Down payment